Skip to article frontmatterSkip to article content

 import numpy as np

-# Remove expontential trend
+# Remove exponential trend

 df['loggdp'] = np.log(df['gdp'])